Please login to continue

 Carin Van Den Berg

-As the Director of Human Resources, Carin oversees all aspects of HR and Team Health, including Member Care, HR Administration and training, equipping and resourcing of long-term workers.
-She represents the people and culture aspects of the agency.
+As the Director of Human Resources, Carin oversees all aspects of HR and Team Health, including Member Care, HR Administration and field preparation and resourcing of long-term workers.

 Galen Wiest